Stay in an Andalusian farmhouse. Experience Doñana National Park.

 Ceramics

 Andalusia is world-famous for its azulejos, or hand painted tiles.
 These are seen all over Southern Spain and Portugal, used to decorate the grandest palaces and cathedrals (the Alhambra in Granada, and Seville’s very own Alcázar are great examples), as well as restaurants, schools, universities and private houses – including Kukutana itself.
-Often with colourful, geometric patterns, or depictions of animals azulejos were introduced by the Moors in the 13th Century, quickly becoming a ubiquitous element of Andalusian interior design.
+Often with colourful, geometric patterns, or depictions of animals, azulejos were introduced by the Moors in the 13th Century, quickly becoming a ubiquitous element of Andalusian interior design.

 For a great selection of handmade azulejos, as well as other ceramics – plates, jugs, vases and serving dishes – try Ceramica Triana, located in Seville’s charming Triana district.
 Famous for producing some of the city’s finest bullfighters and flamenco dancers, in addition to its renowned pottery scene, Triana is also well worth a visit for its markets, churches and flamenco shows.